11 Perfect Bedtime Snacks That Will Help You Sleep Better –

 There are some nights when you just need to eat a little something.
 You might feel that your stomach is growling and you need a little something to eat, or you didn’t eat dinner because of your workload.
 A snack will not only satisfy you but can also promote sleep.

 You may be worried about eating before you go to bed.
 There’s a myth that says anything you eat before you sleep is converted to fat.
 However, if the calories you consume is not more than the total amount of calories you burn, you will not gain weight, no matter when you eat.
 However, that does not mean that you need to make poor bedtime snack choices.

 Here is the list of the 11 perfect bedtime snacks that will help you go into deep slumber without weighing you down.

-Greek Yogurt is a perfect bedtime snack which promotes not only sleep but also weight loss.
+Greek Yogurt is a perfect bedtime snack that promotes not only sleep but also weight loss.
 It has low sugar content and high protein.
-Consuming protein right before you go to bed will spike your growth hormones and maximize your weight gains.
+Consuming protein right before you go to bed will spike your growth hormones and maximize your weight gain.